-Australian Landmarks - Research a built or natural place in Australia and explain what it is, where it is and why it is important.
+- Landmarks of a neighbouring country - Research a significant built or natural landmark in a neighbouring country and explain what it is, where it is and why it is important.

 Persuasive:

 - It is important to eat nutritious food at school - Present an argument to support your view of whether it is important to eat healthy food whilst at school or not.